Golden Goose Care Guide

 A Gentle Bath

-Mix your sneaker cleaning solution with water according to the instructions.
-Dip your brush in the solution, tap off the excess, and gently scrub the leather in small, circular motions.
+Mix your cleaning solution.
+Dip your brush, tap off the excess, and gently scrub in small, circular motions.
 You don't need a lot of pressure.

 Handling Suede with Care